Backup Planning in 2023: The Complete Guide with 10 Essential Tips

 It would be best if your security team could seek help from others to provide better data protection.

-In most large corporations, the security teams are filled with brilliant people who are paid to think outside the box.
+In most large corporations, brilliant people fill the security teams, paid to think outside the box.
 They also all need to work together.
 They need to feel safe around each other to create a safe environment.

 Also, with the security team working with professionals across all levels and departments, you have better communication.

 It would help if you educated your employees about cyber threats and cyber security, data privacy policies and data protection.
-This will help your employees navigate and avoid anything that could harm the company’s data.
+Your employees will benefit from this to navigate and avoid anything that could harm the company’s data.
 It is also essential to let them know the importance of data protection.

 Something as simple as not using USB drives, accessing non-business related websites, and never opening emails they are suspicious of.